 A large number of those recordings were taken with binaural microphones resulting in a nearly 3D-experience if listened through headphones.
 I do encourage you to use headphones — otherwise it will sound not as good and life-like as it should be.

+This site uses Subtle Patterns.
+Radio stream idents based on the works of day_tripper13, Hoerspielwerkstatt_HEF, Jahzzar.
 For more information on binaural recording and the equipment used please click here.